syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 ## Resource header size

-You can customize the resource header size in the day, week, work week and timeline views by using the `ResouceHeaderSize` property of `DaysViewSettings`  or `TimelineViewSettings` in `SfScheduler`.
+You can customize the resource header size in the day, week, workweek, and timeline views by using the `ResouceHeaderSize` property of the `DaysViewSettings` or `TimelineViewSettings` in `SfScheduler`.

 ### Resource header size in days view

-`DaysViewSetting` applicable for `Day`, `Week` and `WorkWeek` views.
-By default, value of this property is set to 50.
+The `DaysViewSetting` is applicable for `Day`, `Week`, and `WorkWeek` views.
+By default, the value of this property is set to 50.

 {% tabs %}
 {% highlight xaml %}